shader-slang/shader-slang.github.io/docs/coming-from-glsl.md

 ## Control Flow Attributes

 Slang provides control flow hint attributes similar to those in the GL_EXT_control_flow_attributes GLSL extension.
-These attributes provide optimization hints for loops and conditional statements to the compiler.
-Note that these are hints only and may be ignored by the compiler.
+These attributes provide optimization hints for loops and conditional statements to the driver compiler.
+Note that these are hints only and may be ignored by the driver compiler.

 ### Attribute Mapping